 The Block recap: Would you lather?
 (27.09.2016)

-One pair of contestants cleaned up at challenge night.
+One pair of contestants cleaned up on challenge night.

 It was challenge night on The Block, and the couples were tasked with making a uniquely-scented soap that smelled like their favourite location in Australia.
 Because nothing demonstrates renovation skills like . . . making soap.